 -

-Before an application is formally submitted, PDS can provide the applicant an optional high-level review of the Sensitive Area Report to ensure all components are addressed.
+In addition, before an application is formally submitted, PDS can provide the applicant an optional high-level review of the Sensitive Area Report to ensure all components are addressed.
 Once an application is formally filed, PDS will complete a full review.

 - Step 2: Submittal of Application Materials